 - –––, 1691, Divers Traitez de metaphysique, d’histoire, et de politique, Paris.

 - –––, 1704, Copie d’une lettre ecrite à un sçavant religieux de la Compagnie de Jésus, Paris: Remy.

-- –––, Forthcoming, The Distinction Between the Body and the Soul and Treatises on Metaphysics, trans.
-Steven Nadler.
-New York: Oxford University Press.
+- –––, 2015, Six Discourses on the Distinction Between the Body and the Soul and Treatises on Metaphysics, Steven Nadler (trans.), New York: Oxford University Press.

 - Descartes, René, Oeuvres de Descartes (12 volumes), Charles Adam and Pierre Tannery (eds.), Paris: Vrin/CNRS, 1964–76.

 - –––, The Philosophical Writings of Descartes (3 volumes), J. Cottingham, R. Stoothoff, D. Murdoch, and A. Kenny (eds. and trans.), Cambridge: Cambridge University Press, 1985–91.